alexrutar/mathbib-py/README.md

   year = {2014}
 }
 ```
+This contains more information than what can be found on arxiv!
+In general `mbib` will attempt to search multiple locations for records to build the most updated citation possible.

 Generating records from command-line arguments is nice, but a much more common use case is to generate records corresponding to a file.
 Suppose you have a file `doc.tex` containing the contents
 ```tex